l90lpa/DMSuite.jl/README.md

 # DMSuite.jl

-Spectral differentiation and interpolation methods on polynomial (Chebyshev, Hermite, Laguerre, Legendre), and trigonometric (Fourier, Sinc) basis functions in Julia.
+Spectral differentiation and interpolation methods under various bases (Chebyshev, Hermite, Laguerre, Legendre, Fourier, Sinc) in Julia.
 This suite of functionality was originally proposed and implemented in Matlab by, J. A. Weideman and S. C. Reddy [1].

 ## Theory of Spectral Methods